 - Program evaluation: Annual review by the College of Medicine Dean to determine if funding and research goals are on target.

 - Scientific Focus: basic, translational, or clinical research.
 Priority given to research in MUSC and MUSC Health strategic areas.

 Application Review & Oversight

-- A panel of three funded senior MUSC investigators and one external reviewer, selected by the Dean, will review full applications.
+- A panel of funded senior MUSC investigators and one external reviewer, selected by the Dean, will review full applications.

 - The review panel will make recommendations, to the Dean and the Senior Associate Dean for Research, regarding the significance and innovation of the research programs, and the ability of the team to compete for extramural funds.

 - The Dean will make the final funding decision.

 - Decisions about continuation of funding will occur every 6 months based on meeting or exceeding specific milestones.
 The initial review team, the Dean, Senior Associate Dean, and Department Chair(s) will participate in these reviews.